finos/software-project-blueprint/README.template.md

 ## Contributing
-For any questions, bugs or feature requests please open an [issue](https://github.com/finos/{project slug}/issues) For anything else please send an email to {project mailing list}
+For any questions, bugs or feature requests please open an [issue](https://github.com/finos/{project slug}/issues) For anything else please send an email to {project mailing list}.

 To submit a contribution:
 1. Fork it (<https://github.com/finos/{project slug}/fork>)